Contents

 Geotargeting example

-Among the key benefits of location-based ads is the possibility of delivering ads that are tailored to the local market.
+Among the key benefits of location-based ads is the ability to deliver ads tailored to the local market.
 For instance, a hairdresser might use geotargeting to deliver ads promoting their services to people who are in the nearby area, or a farmer may promote their organic produce to potential buyers in a specific city.

 Device targeting with Eskimi